apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_restore.md

+---
-## kbcli cluster restore
+title: kbcli cluster restore
+---

-Restore a new cluster from backup
+Restore a new cluster from backup.

 ```
 kbcli cluster restore [flags]